Ng00m4lDhuhr/LogThoth/README.md

 # LogThoth : Dynamic Timeline Tool
-the goal of this project is to automate logs collection and filteration for DFIR investigators to assesst in the timeline analysis.
+the goal of this project is to automate logs collection and filteration for DFIR investigators to assist in the timeline analysis.

 # Study Materials